-2.5.6 Health Status Variables (IADLHP31-DSPRX53)
+2.5.6 Health Status Variables (IADLHP31-CEFMPR31)

-Due to the overlapping panel design of the MEPS (Round 3 for Panel 20 overlapped with Round 1 for Panel 21, Round 4 for Panel 20 coincided with Round 2 for Panel 21, and Round 5 for Panel 20 occurred at the same time as Round 3 for Panel 21), data from overlapping rounds have been combined across panels.
-Thus, any variable ending in "31" reflects data obtained in Round 3 of Panel 20 and Round 1 of Panel 21.
-Analogous comments apply to variables ending in "42" and "53".
-Health Status variables whose names end in "16" indicate a full-year measurement.
+Due to the overlapping panel design of the MEPS (Round 3 for Panel 21 overlapped with Round 1 for Panel 22, Round 4 for Panel 21 coincided with Round 2 for Panel 22, and Round 5 for Panel 21 occurred at the same time as Round 3 for Panel 22), data from overlapping rounds have been combined across panels.
+Thus, any variable ending in "31" reflects data obtained in Round 3 of Panel 21 and Round 1 of Panel 22.
+Analogous comments apply to variables ending in "42".
+Health Status variables whose names end in "17" indicate a full-year measurement.
+Beginning in 2017, the Health Status (HE) section is no longer asked in Round 5 and no Round 5/3 variables are included in this file.